jsoxford/jsoxford/_posts/2013-09-25-september.md

 ---
 published: true
-title: 25th September 2013
+title: 25th September 2013 <a href="http://lanyrd.com/2013/js-oxford-september" class="btn btn-large btn-primary pull-right">Attend On Lanyrd</a>
 layout: post
 ---

-This JS Oxford we have a special speaker coming to talk about cross platform automated testing your JS.
+<p class="lead">This month we have a special speaker coming to talk about cross platform automated testing your JS.</p>

 ## Appium: Javascript-powered Mobile Automation <small>by <a href="http://www.jonathanlipps.com/">Jonathan Lipps</a></small>